x4dr/Fen/endworld/descriptions/physicalskills.md

 ### Conditioning

 Represents specialized training for enduring extreme environments or stressors — operating in high gravity, resisting panic, functioning under pressure, cold, heat, or exhaustion.

+### Heavy Armor

+This skill (usually) isn't rolled, but helps offset the weight of heavy armor.